estruyf/blog-content/content/posts/2026-06-11-fix-the-requested-permission-isnt-valid-error-when-approving-sharepoint-api-access.md

 {{< blockquote type="tip" text="If this happens for another Microsoft service, replace `--id` with the application ID of the service you want to grant permissions to." >}}

 With the Service Principal active in the tenant, go back to the SharePoint Admin Center and click "Approve."
 It should now work.

+{{< blockquote type="note" text="In the original article, I mentioned you could use the `adminconsent` URL to grant the permission, but this doesn't work for first-party Microsoft services.
+The adminconsent endpoint doesn't just provision the SP, it also tries to grant consent for that app's own required permissions.
+The Azure Storage app declares a dependency on 00000002-0000-0000-c000-000000000000, which is the legacy Azure AD Graph API.
+Both are Microsoft-owned first-party apps, and consent between two first-party apps can't go through the normal admin consent flow.
+It has to be preauthorized by the API owner (Microsoft) on their side.
+You can't configure that, so the flow blocks with AADSTS65002." >}}

 ## Resources